 In contrast, we find a few significant correlations with the noncognitive subscales.
-The 15 noncognitive sub-constructs are jointly significant.
-The few significant results suggest that causes of poverty, tenacity, agreeableness and CESD might have some predictive power for yields, but coefficients are only marginally significantly different from each other.
-To illustrate the risk of drawing erroneous conclusions from this type of regression, columns 2 to 6 present similar regressions where we only keep one sub-construct at a time, using each component of the Big Five.
+The 15 noncognitive subconstructs are jointly significant.
+The few significant results suggest that causes of poverty, tenacity, agreeableness, and CESD might have some predictive power for yields, but coefficients are only marginally significantly different from each other.
+To illustrate the risk of drawing erroneous conclusions from this type of regression, Columns 2-6 present similar regressions where we only keep one subconstruct at a time, using each component of the Big Five.
 In four out of five cases the coefficient is significant.
-We only present the Big Five for conciseness, however 10 out of the 15 coefficients are significant when they are the only noncognitive variable in the estimate.
-When a noncognitive sub-construct is used as an explanatory variable without other measures of noncognitive skills, the latter ones are likely to be omitted variables, suggesting the observed effect should not be attributed to the sub-construct used in the regression.
+We only present the Big Five for conciseness, but 10 out of the 15 coefficients are significant when they are the only noncognitive variable in the estimate.
+When a noncognitive subconstruct is used as an explanatory variable without other measures of noncognitive skills, the latter ones are likely to be omitted variables, suggesting the observed effect should not be attributed to the subconstruct used in the regression.

-Table 5 shows similar regressions, but now using the improved constructs and keeping the number of factors suggested by the EFA.
+Table 5 shows similar regressions, but now using the improved constructs and keeping the number of factors suggested by the exploratory factor analysis.
 Column 1 shows the cognitive construct becomes significant, as do the first and fourth noncognitive factor.
-The later mirrors the findings from Table 4, as the first factor is basically the CESD while the fourth factor is dominated by the reverse questions of the causes of poverty.
-Importantly for the interpretation, the coefficients of the noncognitive factors are not significantly different from each other, and columns 2 to 7 further illustrates that all but one are significant when they are included without the others.
-Hence even the estimates with the improved constructs do not allow to clearly discriminate between noncognitive skills.
-We hence conclude that while noncognitive skills matter for productivity, the data do not allow us to infer which of the noncognitive skills matter.
+The latter mirrors the findings from Table 4, as the first factor is basically the CESD, while the fourth factor is dominated by the reverse questions of the causes of poverty.
+Importantly for the interpretation, the coefficients of the noncognitive factors are not significantly different from each other, and Columns 2-7 further illustrate that all but one are significant when they are included without the others.
+Hence, even the estimates with the improved constructs do not allow us to clearly discriminate between noncognitive skills.
+We conclude that while noncognitive skills matter for productivity, the data do not allow us to infer which of the noncognitive skills matter.